 • Motion Blur

-It does not improve clarity and can reduce performance.
+It does not improve clarity and can negatively affect image sharpness.

 4) Ray Tracing (Graphics → Ray Tracing Section)